vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 CHAPTER I

 some one or the other of the higher Tattvas which he has taken to be the ultimate reality.
-The Bauddha, for instance, has understood the real nature of the Buddhi Tattva, the Sankhya that of the Puruşa?
+The Bauddha, for instance, has understood the real nature of the Buddhi Tattva, the Sankhya that of the Puruṣa?
 Tattva, and the Pātañjala that of the Niyati Tattva.2 These systems, there fore, can surely help in the attainment of the respective Tattvas which they fully explain.
 But none of them can bring about the complete self-realisation, the full recognition of the Ultimate Reality.

 The followers of these systems however, do rise above the level of the common man inasmuch as they get liberation, though partial, from the impurity, called Māyīyamala.
 But they cannot be spoken of as liberated (mukta) in the real sense of the term, because the remaining two impurities, namely, the kārma and the āņava malas, remain associated with them even after the realisation of what they consider to be the ultimate reality.
 The perfect freedom, therefore, the Trika holds, can be got only through the Pratyabhijñā.